10 Money Saving Tips (that actually work)

 This helps my credit score and helps make getting loans easier (like a home loan)..

-Setting a phone reminder to pay your credit card every 2 weeks instead of every month can help you spend less money.
+Setting a phone reminder to pay your credit card every 2 weeks instead of every month can help you avoid accidentally spending too much money.

 6. The Authorized User Hack

-Most people with low credit scores pay more money for everyday living.
+Most people with low credit scores pay more money than people with high credit scores.

-Credit scores have a big impact on how much money we spend on:
+Credit scores have a huge impact on how much money we pay when:

 - Renting an apartment.